 Mrs. Marsh has been an adjudicator for KMEA festivals as well as a guest conductor for All-State regional rehearsals and the Jefferson County All-County Chorus in 2013 and 2009.
 In June of 2003, she attended the International Seminar for Choral Conductors held at the Bavarian Music Academy in Marktoberdorf, Germany.

 Along with her husband, Ryan Marsh, they served as staff members of the Kentucky Music Ambassadors European program and represent the Central Kentucky region from 2008-2010.
 They served as the District 7 All-State Chorus co-chairpersons from 2006-2009.
 She also has held the position of newsletter editor of the Kenductor, the yearly publication of the Kentucky chapter of the American Choral Directors Association and now is the webmaster for that organization.

 In 2018, Mrs. Marsh was recognized as Kentucky's High School Teacher of the Year through Kentucky Department of Education.

 Mrs. Marsh holds professional memberships with the American Choral Directors Association, Music Eductor's National Conference, Kentucky Music Educators Association, and Kentucky Education Association/National Education Association.

 Mrs. Marsh held a position on the Western Hills High School SBDM council during the 2009-2010 school year and served as Fine Arts Department chairperson from 2007-2014.
 Mrs. Marsh also earned her National Board Teaching certification in 2012.

-Mrs. Marsh is in her fifteenth year as choral director, ten years at Western Hills High School and now in her fifth year at PLD High School.
+Mrs. Marsh is in her sixteenth year as choral director, ten years at Western Hills High School and now in her sixth year at PLD High School.